AllediaWordPress/Gator-Forms/readme.txt

 * Each field can have a tooltip and validation rule, can be required or not.
 * Display labels: above fields, *inline with fields* or *inside*.
 * *Display any text or HTML code between fields* in contact form.
-* *Upload files selected with a button or by drag-and-drop using Perfect Contact Form, set: size limit, files limit, extension types.*
+* *Upload files selected with a button or by drag-and-drop using Gator Forms, set: size limit, files limit, extension types.*
 * *Attach files directly to email or as links to files stored on server.*
 * Advanced spam protection without any codes to make your contact form safer.
 * Multiple email recipients, BCC, reply to email, WordPress Admin as recipient.